-When considering the creation of a new website there are generally two options available to you - purchase a pre-built template or have one built bespoke for your business needs.
-So what are differences between the two and more importantly, which option is right for your business?
+When considering the creation of a new website, there are generally two options available to you - purchase a pre-built template or have one built bespoke for your business needs.
+So what are the differences between the two, and more importantly, which option is right for your business?

 You will have total control of your online presence, from design to functionality.
 Bespoke websites are built using the latest W3C HTML and CSS coding standards.
 The developer will take time making sure the website works with different types of browsers and ensure that the design looks good across many formats, including mobile and tablet devices.
 A company creating a bespoke site for you should be on hand to make changes or to help you if there are any technical problems.

 You can also grow and develop a bespoke website with your business so that future expansion and changes to the site can be implemented seamlessly and with as little hassle as possible.

 A bespoke website can be more costly and can take longer to implement than a template website.
 However, with a bespoke web design company, you have access to a wealth of experience, advice and information to help you ensure that your online presence does the things you need it to.
 This is partly what you are investing in when you pay a bit more for a bespoke site.